tsevdos/codehub-react/bite-sized-learning/react-query/presentation/presentation.md

 ---

-# React Query features
+# React query features

 - Backend agnostic (all you need is a REST API)
 - Auto re-fetching / re-trying
 - Parallel queries
 - Dependent queries
 - Caching (client-side)
-- Mutations API
+- Mutations API (POST, PATCH, DELETE)
-- Data Selectors

 ---

-# React Query concepts and configuration
+# React query concepts and configuration

 - takes time to learn it / get use to it
 - totally worth it